singh-man/books/crackingTheCoding/18_advancedTopics.md

 Property #4 means that two red nodes cannot be adjacent in a path (e.g., parent and child).
 Therefore, no more than half the nodes in a path can be red.

 Consider two paths from a node  (say, the root) to its leaves.
 The paths must have the same number of black nodes (property #5), so let's assume that their red node counts are as different as possible: one path contains the minimum number of red nodes and the other one contains the maximum number.

 - Path 1 (Min Red): The minimum number of red nodes is zero.
 Therefore, path 1 has b nodes total.

-- Path 2 (Max Red): The maximum number of red nodes is b, since red nodes must have black children and there are b black nodes.Therefore, path 2 has 2b nodes total.
+- Path 2 (Max Red): The maximum number of red nodes is b, since red nodes must have black children and there are b black nodes.
+Therefore, path 2 has 2b nodes total.

 Therefore, even in the most extreme case, the lengths of paths cannot differ by more than a factor of two.
 That's good enough to ensure an O(log N) find and insert runtime.